Where Our Vanished Days Secretly Gather

 Where Our Vanished Days Secretly Gather is a performance that uses oral and material mnemonic technologies to share my mother’s experience of the 2003 Alpine Bushfires in Australia.
 The performance makes public what would normally be kept as private experiences with place—amplifying narratives that share the hidden violence wrought on non-human and human lives in our time of ecological breakdown.

 Across two days lightning ignited eighty-seven fires, eight of these fires joined together burning approximately 20,000 square kilometres of land in the largest fire the state of Victoria has seen since the Black Friday fires of 1939.
-Fire is a vital part of Australian ecosystems, however, in our time of global warming decreases in summer rain and increasing temperatures are creating conditions for fiercer and more frequent fires.
+Fire is a vital part of Australian ecosystems, however, in our time of global warming, decreases in summer rain and increasing temperatures are creating conditions for fiercer and more frequent fires.

 As Arundhati Roy has written, “there's really no such thing as the 'voiceless.'
 There are only the deliberately silenced, or the preferably unheard."
 It is in these times of precarity and unknowing, of bodies unheard and in pain, that "the stories we tell are a social responsibility" (Sandra Cisneros).